Ash (Reception)

 Writing

 Writing is taught through all areas of learning in reception.
-The fundamental skills of writing are taught through phonics, pathways to write and teacher directed activities and sessions.
+The fundamental skills of writing are taught through phonics, drawing club and teacher directed activities and sessions.
 Opportunities are then planned for the children to apply their writing skills through play and enhanced provision.

 Daily Phonics and Reading